Job Interview Preparation

 You need to remember that it’s about what you can offer them, not the other way around.

-Review the key selection criteria and prepare an answer that not only shows you have the skills being sought after but clearly demonstrates a specific and relevant career achievement.
+You should review the key selection criteria as well.
+This will let you prepare an answer that not only shows you have the skills being sought after but clearly demonstrates a specific and relevant career achievement.

 4.What are your weaknesses?

 Often thought of as a trick question, the interviewer is looking for an awareness of deficiencies and a willingness to fix them.